momikey/trireme/doc/cpu-reference.md

 ### Memory

+For all load and store operations, if the Absolute flag is set to +1, the base pointer register `rp` will be added to any computed address.

 #### LDR

 `ldr` loads into the destination register a word (3 hexads, in little-endian order) starting at the source address.